Volga-Dnepr Airlines

 Volga-Dnepr Airlines, LLC (ООО «Авиакомпания «Волга-Днепр») is an airline based in Ulyanovsk, Russia.
-It specializes in providing air charter services by operating a fleet of twelve Antonov An-124, five Boeing 747-8F, and five IL-76TD-90VD (Stage IV) ramp all-cargo aircraft certified for global operations.
-Volga-Dnepr Airlines serves governmental and commercial organizations in the petrochemical, energy, aerospace, agriculture, and telecommunications industries.
-Volga-Dnepr Airlines also serves humanitarian and emergency service sectors.
+It specializes in providing air charter services through all-cargo aircraft certified for global operations.
+Volga-Dnepr Airlines serves governmental and commercial organizations in the petrochemical, energy, aerospace, agriculture, and telecommunications industries well as humanitarian and emergency service organizations with its services through its 17 aircraft fleet.
 Its main base is Ulyanovsk Vostochny Airport (ULY), Ulyanovsk and it has a hub at Krasnoyarsk Yemelyanovo Airport (KJA), Krasnoyarsk.
-The airline also operates an operations base in Houston, Texas, USA at George Bush Intercontinental Airport.
+The airline also operates an operations base in Houston, Texas, United States at George Bush Intercontinental Airport.

 History

 Formation through 2000

-The airline was established in August 1990 as a joint stock company by its major shareholders: aircraft manufacturer Aviastar, aircraft manufacturer Aviant (now known as Antonov Serial Production Plant), aircraft design bureau Antonov Aeronautical Scientific-Technical Complex (now known as Antonov State Company), and aircraft engine manufacturer Progress Design Bureau (now known as Motor Sich).
+In August 1990, the airline was created as a joint stock company by its major shareholders: aircraft manufacturer Aviastar, aircraft manufacturer Aviant (now known as Antonov Serial Production Plant), aircraft design bureau Antonov Aeronautical Scientific-Technical Complex (now known as Antonov State Company), and aircraft engine manufacturer Progress Design Bureau (now known as Motor Sich).
 It started operations in October 1991, when it carried 120-ton cargo from Amsterdam to Almaty.

 In April 1995, the airline hosted a meeting of companies involved in the design, manufacturing, and operation of the An-124, creating a Joint Coordination Council to plan and implement improvements for that aircraft model.

 In November 1996, Volga-Dnepr began scheduled passenger service between Ulyanovsk and Moscow, using Yakovlev Yak-40 aircraft.
 In the following year, Volga-Dnepr expanded its scheduled passenger service to include St. Petersburg and Sochi, as well.

-In 1997, the airline joined ATRAN and Atlant Soyuz to form an Association of Air Cargo Operators to represent the Russian cargo industry in negotiations with regulators.

 Aviastar sold its 34% holding in the airline to Russian insurance firm NIK in 1999.

 In April 2000, the privately owned Russian defense industry investor Kaskol Group acquired a 16% stake in the airline, of which the majority was from the Ukrainian state property fund.
 Kaskol later raised its stake to 49% of the airline.
 At the end of 2005, Kaskol sold its stake in the airline, due to its discontent with the company's management's strategy.